Your Teaching Philosophy Statement

-- The Teaching Goals Inventory, developed by Thomas Angelo and Patricia Cross (Classroom Assessment Techniques, 1993) is available online at http://centeach.uiowa.edu/tools.shtml.
-Click on "Take the TGI" and follow the directions.
+- The Teaching Goals Inventory, developed by Thomas Angelo and Patricia Cross (Classroom Assessment Techniques, 1993).
+Follow the directions.
 The results will indicate which of six clusters of teaching goals - higher-order thinking skills, discipline-specific facts and principles, work and career preparation, student development and personal growth, basic learning skills, and providing a role model for students - are most typical in your courses.

-- The Teaching Perspectives Inventory, developed by Daniel Pratt (Five perspectives on teaching in adult and higher education, 1995), is available online at http://www.teachingperspectives.com.
-Click on "Enter here" and follow the directions.
+- The Teaching Perspectives Inventory, developed by Daniel Pratt (Five perspectives on teaching in adult and higher education, 1995).
+Click on "Take the TPI" and follow the directions.
 The results will indicate which of five teaching perspectives - transmission, apprenticeship, nurturing, developmental or social reform - are most typical of your teaching.

 - Instructions for developing a statement of teaching philosophy for working with adult learners, prepared by Roger Hiemstra (1988), helps the reader translate personal values and philosophy into practical action.
-A paper is available at http://www-distance.syr.edu/philchap.html
+A paper is available here.

 Make your statement concise, specific and vivid; organize it around one or two main ideas and limit the length to no more than two pages.